2023 Updated Version

 Every handbook should include Federal, State, and (if applicable) City-specific policies.
 Below are Oregon-specific policies that should be included in your handbook.

-• Oregon Final Paycheck Policy: Employers are required to provide the employee with their final paycheck in accordance with the timeline of when they would receive it had they remained employed.
-Rules for employees that have left the workplace in different ways must be provided.
+• Oregon Final Paycheck Policy: Employers are required to provide the employee with their final paycheck based on the timeline of when they would receive it had they remained employed.
+Rules for employees who have left the workplace in different ways must be provided.

 • Oregon Jury Duty Policy: Employers are required to provide employees with unpaid leave for jury duty summons.

-• Oregon Victim Leave Policy: Employers are required to provide leave for employees who have been, or whose family or household members have been a crime victim, or a victim of domestic violence, sexual assault, or stalking.
+• Oregon Victim Leave Policy: Employers with 6 or more employees are required to provide leave for employees who have been, or whose family or household members have been a crime victim, or a victim of domestic violence, sexual assault, or stalking.

 • Oregon Meal and Rest Periods Policy: Employers must provide a meal period for all shifts longer than 6 hours, and different break times depending on the length of the shift.